namedwebsockets/networkwebsockets/README.md

 In this `connect` event, we are provided with a direct, _peer-to-peer_ Web Socket connection object that can be used to communicate directly with this newly discovered and connected peer.

-We can send a _direct message_ to a channel peer, bypassing the broadcast network, as follows:
+We can send a _direct message_ to a channel peer and listen for _direct messages_ from this channel peer as follows:

 ```javascript
 // Wait for a new channel peer to connect to our `myChannelName` web socket network